Damien Schlarb, Ph.D.

 Teaching

 I teach courses in American Literature and Culture as well as Digital Game Studies.
 I have also taught American Literature and Composition at Georgia State University (Atlanta, GA), where I lived and taught for six years while earning my Ph.D. at the Department of English.
 My pedagogy is process-oriented and conversational.
 I engage with students in a semester-long dialog about their thinking and writing in order to help them achieve a sense of ownership of their research.
+One of my key concerns is integrating writing in the classroom and teaching students the importance of writing for their thought processes.

 - Critical Theory